rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 <img src="./images/logos/openvpn.svg" width="48" align="left">

-# Full Tunnel VPN on Android with the "OpenVPN Connect" app
+## "OpenVPN Connect" on Android for Full Tunnel VPN

 <a href="https://play.google.com/store/apps/details?id=net.openvpn.openvpn" target="_blank">
 <img src="./images/logos/google-play.svg" alt="Get it on Google Play" height="60"></a>

 Install the "OpenVPN Connect" application on your Android device.

-## Device Configuration for Full Tunnel VPN

 Download the **mypixel3xl-udp-1194-full-tunnel.ovpn** and **mypixel3xl-tcp-443-full-tunnel.ovpn** files from your E-mail or your Google Drive to your Android Phone or Tablet.
 These files will be saved to your device's "Download" folder by default.